Akamai Proxy Integration

 Parameter URL nuances

-• Pass region to the endpoint parameters in the following format: ?region=eu.
-The value needs to reflect the region of you workspace.
+.
+The value needs to reflect the region of you application.- Leave the

 If everything is configured correctly, you should receive the latest Fingerprint client-side script and the identification result through your Akamai integration.
 If you have any questions, reach out to our support team.